Catalyst Seminar (BSCI 279C / BSCI 279H)

 Assignment of grades:

 The final grade for the course will be based upon a total of 200 possible points.
-Instead of having a small number of high stakes assignments, this course will have a larger number of small assignments that build over the semester.
+Instead of having a small number of high stakes assignments, this course will have a larger number of small and medium sized assignments that build over the semester.
 Instructions and due dates for all graded assignments are given in ELMS.
-Late assignments will acrue a penalty of 10% for each day past the due date.
+Late assignments will accrue a penalty of 10% for each day past the due date.

 This course consists of seven modules.
 The orientation module (Module 0) should be completed first.
 Each module contains some introductory material (e.g., readings on the web or from your text, videos) and one or more quizzes or assignments.
 Some of the modules will not be accessible until after the deadline for completing other assignments has passed.
 An outline of the modules, associated assignments, and due dates is below.